zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 a ToxID with a nospam and accepting every friend request obtained without checking the sender.

-A time limit on the validity of an invite code and/or the number of peers who can use it could be set; 1 day and 1 peer might be sensible defaults.
+Invite codes can have validity limited in time and in the number of peers who can use it; 1 day and 1 peer might be sensible defaults.

 One big problem with invite announcements is that it is difficult to explain to the user the privacy consequences of the invite code being leaked.
 This could be mitigated somewhat by warning against loose time/user limits.
-Another problem is the additional complexity in the user interface - it would require a means to supply an invite code on adding a friend (while making it clear that supplying one might not be necessary), and a means to generate invite codes.
+Another problem is the additional complexity in the user interface -- it requires a means to supply an invite code on adding a friend (while making it clear that supplying one might not be necessary), and a means to generate invite codes.
 Preferably there would also be an indication of any active invite codes and the option to cancel them or extend their validity.

 ### Public announcements
 Public bots typically want to accept all connections.
 This can be implemented